jberg1980/Google-Cloud-IAM-Policy/README.md

 ## Conclusion

-By completing these exercises, you have successfully set up a GCP project, created service accounts, assigned IAM roles, and configured IAM policies using both the Google Cloud Console and gcloud CLI.
+By completing these exercises, I have successfully set up a GCP project, created service accounts, assigned IAM roles, and configured IAM policies using both the Google Cloud Console and gcloud CLI.
 These skills are essential for managing access control in GCP effectively.